ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part3.md

 		Location endLocation = convertLatLngToLocation(endLatLng);
 		return beginLocation.bearingTo(endLocation);
 	}

+[TODO refer to the google maps library for a better implementation]

 This should give us a much cleaner animation.

 ### Moving the marker.

+Animating the map is great and moving between these markers provides a nice effect but there's currently no notion of the "current position" in the animation.

+We're going to add a tracker marker that represents this current position, and we'll let that marker move along the path as we are moving the camera around.

 Moving the marker requires a bit more plumbing than the camera movement.
 There's no public API to fluently move the marker from point A to point B, so we'll need to do this ourselves.
 Moving a marker between 2 points means that we simply need to change the markers position from time to time to a location along the path between point A and point B.